-- Set Tuple's vendor string (TARGET_VENDOR) to training. - Set Tuple's alias (TARGET_ALIAS) to arm-linux.
-This way, we will be able to use the compiler with arm-linux-gcc, a shorter name that the name based on complete toolchain tuple.
+- Set Tuple's vendor string (TARGET_VENDOR) to training. - Set Tuple's alias (TARGET_ALIAS) to aarch64-linux.
+This way, we will be able to use the compiler as aarch64-linux-gcc instead of aarch64-training-linux-musl-gcc, which is much longer to type.